SEEING HISTORY – the augmented[archive]

 The narration featured in this project consists of videos documenting events of recent history in and of the city, in addition to a series of short related interviews and performative interactions.
 The videos are partly from the video archive of Mosireen, a group of media activists that has produced and compiled one of the largest video archives related to the political and urban changes in Cairo from 2011-2013.
 This archive is currently inaccessible to the public.

-These videos will be accompanied by newly produced material— performances, texts, encounters, instructions, produced by performing and visual artists—creating a context for the archival material and taking users on a multi-layered tour through actual and potential layers of the urban fabric.
+These videos are accompanied by newly produced material — performances, texts, encounters, instructions, produced by Kaya Behkalam in collaboration with various performing and visual artists — creating a context for the archival material and taking users on a multi-layered tour through actual and potential layers of the urban fabric.